KevinBrueland/ModbusTCP.MasterSim/README.md

 ## ModbusTCP.MasterSim
 ModbusTCP.MasterSim is a Modbus TCP master simulator built on the NModbus library.
-It supports all the standard read/write functionality.
+It supports all the standard read/write functionality, as well as reading and writing 32-bit floats and 16-bit strings.

 - [Getting started](#getting-started)
 - [AppSettings.json <a name="appsettings"></a>](#appsettingsjson-)